kfahn22/L-System-Pattern-Generator/instructions.md

     1
   );`

-These lines add the three dropdowns for the first L-system, setting the Hilbert curve as the fractal, the gear curve as the shape, and the color palette as raspberry.
+The next lines add the three dropdowns for the first L-system, setting the Hilbert curve as the fractal, the gear curve as the shape, and the color palette to raspberry.

   `ruleDropdown0 = addRuleDropdown(x, 5, "hilbert");`
   `shapeDropdown0 = addShapesDropdown(x, 50, "gear");`